Exporters drive Nikkei to 3-month closing high

 Toyota climbed 3 percent and topped the main board as the heaviest-traded stock by turnover, also boosted after the carmaker raised its 2012 domestic sales forecast by 6.5 percent from its previous estimate and 36 percent higher than 2011.

-Peers Nissan Motor Co (7201.T), Honda Motor Co and Suzuki Motor Corp (7269.T) gained between 2.5 and 4 percent, while the Topix transport equipment subindex, home to Japan's automakers and parts manufacturers, rose 3.1 percent.
+Peers Nissan Motor Co (7201.T), Honda Motor Co (7267.T) and Suzuki Motor Corp (7269.T) gained between 2.5 and 4 percent, while the Topix transport equipment subindex .ITEQP.T, home to Japan's automakers and parts manufacturers, rose 3.1 percent.

 The transport equipment sector is up nearly 12 percent so far this month after shedding more than 21 percent in 2011.